 Virginia has some of the best stargazing on the East Coast, with many wide-open spaces free of light pollution and high-tech observatories that are open to the public.
 Plan a Virginia stargazing trip near you and channel your inner astronomer.

-Know Before You Go: Social distancing and face masks are required to attend stargazing events.
-Be sure to check safety protocols and special requirements before you go.
-Also, be sure to check the forecast before you go as stargazing activities are weather dependent.
+Know Before You Go: Be sure to check the forecast before you go as stargazing activities are weather dependent.

 Shenandoah National Park

 Photo Credit: Gordon Lau, @gordonklau